mlanza/ai-literacy/301/02-bead-in-a-cup.md

 You’re asking it to move the bead.

+And this is what LLMs make possible — not because they’re guessing, but because they can now act on a command *if* the right information is already in view.
+That’s the real shift:

+AIs can write deliverables.
+They can recommend actions.
+They can reason through a situation.
+But only when the inputs are there — right there, piped into the cup at the moment of execution.

+The bottleneck isn’t the model.
+It’s us.

+We haven’t built the infrastructure to carry forward the artifacts, decisions, and constraints that make a command actionable.
+The model is ready to do the work.
+Our job is to support that moment — to structure what matters, and deliver it when it counts.

+That’s the new frontier of systems design.

 ## Meeting the Fork

 Back in the *Reifying Process* chapter, we talked about the spectrum.